uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 ### Individual sign-up

-Individuals who are self employed and/or have property income can sign themselves up for Making Tax Digital for Income Tax.
+Individuals who are self-employed and/or have property income can sign themselves up for Making Tax Digital for Income Tax.

 For more information, refer to [Making Tax Digital for Income Tax for individuals: step by steps (GOV.UK)](https://www.gov.uk/government/collections/making-tax-digital-for-income-tax-for-businesses-step-by-step).